Total Espionage doctrine: Oleg Nechiporenko

 In the early 2000s total espionage doctrine resurfaced, due to the efforts of Oleg Nechiporenko, a KGB counter-intelligence operative turned espionage theorist.
 In his 2001 article "Playing on Enemy's Field", discussing ancient Chinese spying strategy, Nechiporenko declared: "The object of espionage can be anything: there is no person, nor any area or a single phenomenon in the enemy's country that might remain unknown to the opposite side.
 And the main instrument of this knowledge is spying."
 The article was edited by the Federal Security Service's Center for Public Relations.

 Valery Gerasimov

 Later total espionage doctrine was incorporated in the so-called "hybrid warfare doctrine" or "the Gerasimov doctrine", named after the Russian Chief of Staff General Valery Gerasimov.
 In Gerasimov's view, non-military methods could be as efficient if not superior to direct military action.
 Hybrid warfare doctrine also relied on guerilla war tactics as well as on the concept of asymmetric warfare.
-Hybrid warfare was used by the Russians during the Crimea annexation and in its war on Donbass.
+Hybrid warfare was used by the Russians during the Crimea annexation and in its war in Donbas.
 Some of its elements, like faking Western media outlets, are used in the Russian covert campaign against the United States and its allies.